Overview on Waste to energy Plant set up in India

 Fire NOC- In order to prevent from inevitable fire accidents, the fire department issued the Fire NOC.
 The said NOC issued after the comprehensive verification and examination of the premises.
 The process should be meet all the required fire safety and guidelines conferred by the bureau of India standards.
 After the inspection of the premises the authority concerned able to find the standards same used as per the expectation, the authority issued a NOC for both commercial and residential buildings of the applicant.
 The NOC shall be issued by the respective state “Fire service department”.

-What are the documents required to obtain Fire NOC?
+What are the necessary papers required to obtain Fire NOC?

 To obtain the NOC from the Fire Department.
-The application must be accompanies by the give bellow documents-
+The application must be accompanies by the give bellow necessary papers-

-What are the documents needed to obtain factory license
+What are the necessary papers needed to obtain factory license

 NOC from SPCB- Whosoever wants to set up a waste to energy plant in India or any project related to it.
 Consent to operate should be needed from the concerned state pollution control board (SPCB).
 If anyone wants to operate waste to energy plant in India, he needs to comply with the rules enumerated under section 21 of of air prevention and pollution act, 1981.